 Nervously awaiting your A level results?
 Regretting your choices of uni or degree course?
 Then our pre-Clearing top tips could offer you the advice you need.

-With a month to go before A level results day on 17 August, now is the perfect time to consider your future.
+With a couple of days to go before A level results day on 17 August, now is the perfect time to consider your future.

 Each year, more and more university applicants go through Clearing and not just because they failed to achieve the grades they needed.
 Clearing is also an opportunity to rethink your earlier choices (perhaps made nearly a year ago) and to change your future.

 With the average student leaving university with at least £40,000 of debt and this set to rise to £50,000 for new students, it is not surprising that increasing numbers of university applicants are thinking twice about the value of the degrees they have chosen.

 So, make the most of this time to look again at your initial choices.